June 2025 - LynLake Centers for WellBeing

 But it’s not just about body image.
 Summer can also take a toll on our mental health in quieter, more physiological ways.

-The Mental Weight of Warm Weather
+The Potential Downsides of Warm Weather

 While winter often takes the spotlight in conversations about seasonal mental health, summer presents its own unique challenges.
 Rising temperatures, increased sun exposure, and changes in routine can all contribute to mental and emotional strain.

-For those experiencing gender dysphoria, a disconnect between one’s gender identity and physical body, summer can intensify discomfort.
+For those experiencing gender dysphoria, defined as a disconnect between one’s gender identity and one’s physical body, summer can intensify discomfort.
 Clothing designed for heat often reveals parts of the body that may feel misaligned with one’s identity.
 Swimsuits, shorts, and tank tops may not offer the affirmation or safety someone needs.
 For many, those choices aren’t just about comfort: they’re about survival.

 Even shopping for warm-weather clothes can become a source of distress, especially for those with sensory processing challenges.
 Add the overwhelm of sweat, sticky fabrics, and overheating, and summer can feel like a season spent managing both physical symptoms and emotional pain.